 New Generation Thinkers

 BBC Radio 3 and its programmes Free Thinking, the Verb, the Essay and the Sunday Feature have provided a platform for debate and commentary from scholars across the world.
-You can listen to current New Generation Thinkers (NGT's) delivering Free Thinking Essays online now.
-Further details on their attendance at the Hay Festival are also listed in the image gallery.
-It is also possible to listen to NGT's as part of the BBC's PromsExtra 2016 Festival.
+You can listen to 2017's New Generation Thinkers (NGT's) delivering Free Thinking Essays at Sage, Gateshead online now.
+Further details on their attendance at the Free Thinking Festival are also listed in the Read, Watch, Listen area of the AHRC Website.
+NGT's have also appeared as part of the BBC's PromsExtra 2017 Festival.

 Free Thinking Festival 2017: The Speed of Life